marcklefter/react-advanced-starter/src/authRedux/exercise.md

 Think about what action payload may (or may not) be needed when handling these action types.

 ### Actions
-Add action creators in `actions.js` for each of the aforementioned action types.
+Add action creators in a file `actions.js` for each of the aforementioned action types.
 Add any action payloads that may be needed by your implementation of `authReducer`.

 ### Store
 In `App.jsx`: